-Muhammad was fully alive to the importance of the struggle upon which he had entered, and immediately before the battle, which was now inevitable, he implored the assistance of the God whose cause he was supporting.
-"O Lord!
+Muhammad was fully alive to the importance of the struggle upon which he had entered, and immedi-ately before the battle, which was now inevitable, he implored the assistance of the God whose cause he was supporting.
+"O Lord !
 I beseech Thee forget not Thy promise of assistance and of victory.
-O Lord! if this little band be vanquished Idolatry will prevail, and the pure worship of Thee cease from off the earth."
-The contest commenced, after the fashion of Arabian warfare, with single combats, in which it chanced that the champions of the Quraish were discomfited and slain.
-Encouraged by this circumstance, the followers of the Prophet fought with a vigour which carried everything before them.
+O Lord ! if this little band be vanquished Idolatry will prevail, and the pure worship of Thee cease from off the earth."
+The contest commenced, after the fashion of Arabian warfare, with single combats, in which it Arabian warrare, with single combats, in which it chanced that the champions of the Quraish were discomfited and slain.
+Encouraged by this circum-stance, the followers of the Prophet fought with a vigour which carried everything before them.
 Still, in spite of prodigies of valour, the fate of the day tottered in the balance.
-At length, however, Muhammad, who had busied himself encouraging his followers, by holding out the prospect of Paradise to those who fall society his expectations are considered. those who fell, seeing his opportunity stooped down, and taking a handful of dust east it towards his enemies, exclaiming, "Confusion seize their faces!"
+At length, however, Muhammad, who had busied himself encouraging his followers, by holding out the prospect of Paradise to those who fall seeing his opportunity stoeped down those who fell, seeing his opportunity stooped down, and taking a handful of dust cast it towards his enemies, exclaiming, "Confusion seize their faces!"
 It was the turning-point in the struggle.
 The Quraish began to waver, and soon an indiscriminate flight commenced throughout their ranks.
-They fled indeed for their lives for they had no more fled indeed for their lives, for they had no mercy to expect at the hands of their zealous opponents, in whose estimation pity was weakness, and mercy a token of effeminacy-forty-nine of the people of Mecca were slain, and as many more taken prisoners, while the followers of the Prophet lost but fourteen.
+They flad indeed for their lives for they had no more field indeed for their lives, for they had no mercy to expect at the hands of their zealous opponents, in whose estimation pity was weakness, and mercy a token of effeminacy-forty-nine of the people of Mecca were slain, and as many more taken prisoners, while the followers of the Prophet lost but fourteen.
 Such was the celebrated battle of Badr, which occurred on the 13th January, A.D.
 624.